Alichu2/Alichu2/README.md

 # Hello Traveller!
 You have just found my GitHub profile.
 This might interest you:
 - My GitHub username is @Alichu2.
-- I'm currently learning how to be an acceptable human being.
 - I would like to be CEO of Apple (Tim Cook, please reach out to me).
 - You can read more about me and contact me [here](https://nauke.com/).